Below is a detailed guide that any aspiring corporate photographer should follow for a successful career.

-Starting a website is a great way to advertise yourself and put your name in the job lifeline.
-Over 47% of clients find their intended product or services through the search engines.
+Starting a website is a great way to advertise yourself and put your name on the job lifeline.
+Over 47% of clients find their intended product or services through search engines.

 Also, don’t forget the power of social media in the current age.
 Even big and small companies are now on social media.
 That’s where you can meet your next potential client.
 As you are targeting, businesses, try posting your work on LinkedIn regularly and ask your happy clients to leave you recommendations.

 Again, remember that it is easier for clients to give jobs to people they have trust in than giving the job to a total stranger.
 That is why networking should be the other tool to your advantage.